Prosper Australia: Land Values Research Group

 The LVRG identified statistical bases demonstrating the land market is a leading economic indicator—in particular, it stated that a high ratio of property sales to GDP is a warning of an economic bubble, and that recessions tend to be preceded by falling land prices, which in turn are preceded by falling sales volumes.
-Both the Global Financial Crisis (GFC) and the early 1990s recession were, to some extent, predicted by members of the LVRG.
+Both the 2008 financial crisis and the early 1990s recession were, to some extent, predicted by members of the LVRG.

 Earthsharing Australia

 Is the name used by Prosper Australia for 'green' outreach to activists and young people.
 It says of itself: "Earthsharing Australia represents the beliefs of those members interested in green issues.
 However, we still maintain we are a group from the radical centre, with the unearned incomes enjoyed by monopoly rights in land, minerals through to DNA and banking licenses providing the funding to cull taxes on productive work.